Gene Center Munich

 22.06.2026

-Abstract: The importance of the integrity of research and its relationship to working culture has come under increasingly greater scrutiny over the last years.
-My work has focussed on improving research culture and developing robust processes for responding when principles of research integrity are ignored.
-This reflects my deep commitment to advancing diversity and inclusion and the recognition that only diverse, inclusive research communities deliver the best for society.
-In my presentation, I will describe what research integrity entails and how it is linked to working culture.
+The importance of the integrity of research and its relationship to working culture has come under increasingly greater scrutiny over the last years.
+Inke’s work has focused on improving research culture and developing robust processes for responding when principles of research integrity are ignored.
+This reflects her deep commitment to advancing diversity and inclusion and the recognition that only diverse, inclusive research communities deliver the best for society.
+In the presentation, Inke will describe what research integrity entails and how it is linked to working culture.
 This will include ideas about how everyone can contribute to conducting research responsibly.
-I will share processes for addressing (potential) lack of research integrity and present case studies for discussions.
+Inke will share processes for addressing (potential) lack of research integrity and present case studies for discussion.

 Time: 14:30 to 15:30